SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 A55.
 A data structure that allows for storing key value pairs.
 Instead of indices as in the case with lists, keys are used to access the values in a dictionary.

 Q56.
 How is dictionary different from all other data structures.

+A56.
+A dictionary is a data structure used for storing a group of objects by using key-value pairs.
+Elements of the dictionary are only accessed through keys and are not accessed through regular indices as in with a list.
+The lookup time for an element in a dictionary is faster than that in a list because dictionary is a hashmap based data structure.

 Q57.
 How can we delare a dictionary in Python?